hinosxz/chowchow/README.md

 ## Running into Docker container

+### Packaging the app
+First of all you have to package the app:
+`/mvnw -X clean package`

 ### Setting up the containers
 You first need to build the chowchow-api image by running:
 `docker build ./ -t chowchow-api`